convictedweirdo/rock-paper-scissors/README.md

 # rock-paper-scissors

-working on 1.1 version, with GUI
+working on 1.1 version, with GUIs